wirmius/gym-PGFS-bias/README.md

   - 🟥 improve molecule filtering using guacamole routines to improve stability
 - 🟥 improve performance and paralellize:
   - 🟥 implement the distributed architecture for training an agent
-  - 🟥 implement distributed architecture for hyperparameter selection
+  - 🟨 implement distributed architecture for hyperparameter selection
   - 🟥 get rid of the dusk dependency?
   - 🟥 improve configurability, make compatible with parallel computation
-  - 🟥 consider replacing tensorboard with aimstack
+  - 🟨 consider replacing tensorboard with aimstack
-- 🟥 implement methods from Renz et al. paper:
+- 🟨 implement methods from Renz et al. paper:
   - 🟩 rework the scoring function mechanism to be more flexible
-  - 🟥 implement a scoring function for the PGFS similar to on in mgen_fail
+  - 🟩 implement a scoring function for the PGFS similar to one in mgen_fail
   - 🟥 implement an evaluation routine for the PGFS

 #### Stage 2: